 where $U_N[\Phi]$ expands as a single trace like in equation \eqref{potential}.
 We call improved LPA this parametrization allowing a small deviation from the crude LPA.
 From this approximation,

 and

-Inserting these relations into the lemma \ref{lemma1}, we see that the second term on the left hand side is exactly compensated with the same term on the right hand side.
+Inserting these relations into the lemma \ref{lemma1}, we see that the second term on the left-hand side is exactly compensated with the same term on the right-hand side.
 Then, setting $c=0$, we get the following statement: \begin{proposition} Up to $1/N$ corrections, and in the improved local potential approximation, the $2$ point derivative coupling $\gamma$ and the local $4$ point coupling $u_4$ are related as:

 where $Z_N\bar{\gamma}=:\gamma$ and ${\mathcal{L}}_N=(Z_N)^{-2}N\bar{\mathcal{L}}_N$

 \end{proposition} With the truncation \eqref{improvedLPA}, $\bar{\mathcal{L}}_N$ depends only on $\bar{\gamma}$.
 Therefore, deriving equation \eqref{firstWard} with respect to $t$ leads to